Pulisic staying at Dortmund despite Liverpool speculation

 Pulisic, who can also play as a central attacking midfielder, hopes to make even more of a mark with Dortmund this season, with the club now under new management after Petr Bosz's arrival.

-"My next goal is to play consistently," he said.
-"I have no preferred position and I think I am very flexible in the attack.
+"My next goal is now to play regularly.," he said.
+"I do not have a favourite position.
+I would like to think that I am very versatile in attack

-"Peter Bosz sees me more playing on the outside and I can make a good friend there."
+"Peter Bosz sees me as a wide player and I can agree with that."